signalfx/otelworkshop/docs/apm/workshop-steps/prep.md

 For optimal learning we recommend that you use a fresh cloud VM running Ubuntu with minimum 12GB RAM and 20GB disk space.

+Splunk provdes AWS EC2 [setup/bootstrap scripts via Terraform.](https://github.com/signalfx/observability-workshop/tree/master/aws/ec2)

 If you chose your own Ubuntu machine, you can set it up with the Workshop software with this command:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/signalfx/otelworkshop/master/setup-tools/ubuntu.sh)
 ```

-### Local Environment
+### How To Build An Ubuntu VM on your Windows or Mac PC

-If you cannot procure a cloud VM, you can create an Ubuntu Linux environment on a Mac or PC and install the necessary software components:
+If you cannot procure a cloud VM, you can create an Ubuntu Linux environment on a Mac or PC and install the necessary software components

 ### Mac OS